Chances of being bitten by a Snake, Shark or Spider

 Snakes in the Bush

 You could just stay indoors but Australia boasts some of the world’s most deadliest and poisonous spiders and they aren’t all the outdoor type.
-Australia has world class hotels and better than B&Bs but it still seems a waste to spend all your days inside – although there’s skin cancer to consider.
+Australia also has world-class hotels but it still seems a waste to spend all your days inside – although there’s skin cancer to consider.

-But before you start cancelling your bookings, you are highly unlikely to even see one unless you are staying at someone’s house who hasn’t had the house sprayed for pests and doesn’t worry about it, and even then you’d probably have to go hunting to find one.
+But before you start cancelling your bookings, you are highly unlikely to even see one unless you are staying at someone’s house that hasn’t been sprayed for pests.

 Hotels, B&Bs, Hostels should all have cleaners and gardeners who are at risk, to some extent, of actually seeing one but very unlikely to be have been bitten.
 As you will see from the stats below, nobody has died from a spider bite for some time.
 If you stick to the very top things to do in Sydney you probably won’t even see one.